 My day trip to Sainte Anne Marine National Park is a favorite memory.
 People in the group were as interesting as the exotic islands we explored.
 I enjoyed conversations with three fun couples:

 - British / South African

 The British South African couple – Jill and David – were unbelievably in their mid-80s and on a layover from a cruise.
 David is a talented engineer.
-He met Jill, who’s from Cape Town, in London, and they married 5 weeks later.
+He met Jill, who’s from Cape Town, in London and they married five weeks later.
 They’ve lived all over the world – China, Africa, Australia, Canada, Malaysia, and more… Jill shared expressive stories of her full and active life.

-“Sainte Anne Marine Park has a unique concentration of underwater ecosystems and coral gardens.
+“Sainte Anne Marine National Park has a unique concentration of underwater ecosystems and coral gardens.
 The reserve’s seagrass meadows are the largest in the granitic bank of the Seychelles archipelago.”

 After viewing the reef, we jumped into the water to cool down and snorkel among the reef fish.
 The fish we saw were a bit disappointing, but everyone thoroughly enjoyed a swim in the warm Indian Ocean!